 In actual networks, however, it is often possible that only unidirectional traces are collected in the middle of networks.
 In this case, the above method cannot be applied.
-So, in another previous paper, we tried to modify the above method to infer TCP congestion control algorithms from unidirectional traces [2].
+So, in another previous paper, we tried to modify the above method to infer TCP congestion control algorithms from unidirectional traces [3].
 In the modified method, a fixed time duration is used instead of RTT, and data size transferred during this duration was handled as cwnd.
 As a result, congestion control algorithms were estimated in some cases, but not in other cases.
 This is because our method depends largely on RTT value.

-On the other hand, the estimation of RTT from traces has been actively studied and there are several proposals [3]-[6].
+On the other hand, the estimation of RTT from traces has been actively studied and there are several proposals [4]-[7].
 The RTT estimation methods proposed so far are classified into three categories.
-One is a method called Data-to-ACKto-Data, which measures time between a data segment and the data segment sent just after the first data segment is ACKed [3]-[5].
+One is a method called Data-to-ACKto-Data, which measures time between a data segment and the data segment sent just after the first data segment is ACKed [4]-[6].
 This requires bidirectional packet traces and our first paper used it.
-Next is a method based on the autocorrelation [4][5].
+Next is a method based on the autocorrelation [5][6].
 This method counts the number of data segments in a short interval, and makes an array of counts indexed by the normalized interval.
 Then, it calculates the autocorrelation over the array and takes the maximum as a RTT.
 This method can be applied to unidirectional packet traces.
-The third one is use of spectral analysis [5][6].
+The third one is use of spectral analysis [6][7].
 A sequence of data segments are handled as a pulse function of time, which takes 1 when there is a data segment.
 Then, the frequency characteristic of this function is analyzed and the inverse of first harmonic is taken as RTT.
-Since the interval of data is irregular, the special analysis is performed by the Lomb periodogram [7].
+Since the interval of data is irregular, the spectral analysis is performed by the Lomb periodogram [8].

-For the purpose of precise RTT estimation from unidirectional traces, we adopt the third method because it can work for various type of traffic [5].
-In this paper, we apply the Lomb periodogram to the RTT estimation from unidirectional packet traces, which we used in our previous papers, including different TCP congestion control algorithms, and discuss the results in detail.
+In our previous paper [1], we picked up the third method for estimating RTT from unidirectional traces including different TCP congestion control algorithms, which we used for inferring congestion control algorithms [2][3].
+In this paper, we add the results of RTT estimation by use of the second method, the autocorrelation based method, and discuss the results in more detail.

 The rest of this paper is organized as follows.
-Section II explains the related work, including the problems we suffered from in our second previous paper [2] and the conventional RTT estimation methods.
-Section III describes a detailed scheme to estimate RTT using the Lomb periodogram.
-Section IV gives the results of RTT estimation for different TCP congestion control algorithms.
+Section II explains the problems we suffered from in our previous work on estimating congestion window sizes from unidirectional packet traces [3].
+Section III explains the conventional RTT estimation methods in detail.
+Section IV gives the results of RTT estimation for different TCP congestion control algorithms, using the autocorrelation based method and the Lomb periodogram method, and compare the results.
 In the end, Section V concludes this paper.

 II.
-RELATED WORK
+RELATED WORK PROBLEMS ON CONGESTION WINDOW SIZE ESTIMATION FROM UNIDIRECTIONAL TRACES